← All Classes

 About the Instructor:

-Ali Vaughan is a multidisciplinary artist based in the Bay Area who works between sculpture and drawing.
+Ali Vaughan (she/her) is a multidisciplinary artist based in the Bay Area who works between sculpture and drawing.
 Her work investigates the confluence of geology and the body, and the complicated intersections of memory and family history.
 She has exhibited work at the de Young Museum, the Sebastopol Center for the Arts, the Coulter Gallery, West Magazine, and the Stanford Art Gallery.
-She was a metal arts residence at the Steel Yard in Providence, RI, and most recently a resident at Radio28 Creative Studios in Mexico City.
-Ali received was a dual major and received her BA in Art Practice (with honors) and Art History at Stanford University.
-In her teaching, she believes that artmaking can foster resilience, focus, investigation, and self reflection, and is interested in allowing students to explore various mediums as means of self expression, including drawing, painting, collage, and sculpture.
-As an educator and artist, she works with students to understand the different possibilities and challenges of different mediums, and feel that they have the freedom and confidence to move between them to express personally meaningful narratives. www.alivaughan.com
+She was a metal arts resident at the Steel Yard in Providence, RI, and most recently a resident at Radio28 Creative Studios in Mexico City.
+Ali received a dual major and received her BA in Art Practice (with honors) and Art History at Stanford University.
+In her teaching, she believes that artmaking can foster resilience, focus, investigation, and self-reflection, and is interested in allowing students to explore various mediums as means of self-expression, including drawing, painting, collage, and sculpture.
+As an educator and artist, she works with students to understand the different possibilities and challenges of different mediums, and feel that they have the freedom and confidence to move between them to express personally meaningful narratives.. www.alivaughan.com